-You are within your rights in choosing not to disclose your pregnancy at interview stage.
+You're within your rights in choosing not to disclose your pregnancy at interview stage.
 The law does not say you have to do this.
-Instead, you may prefer to give notice at a later date of your need to take maternity leave, or for health and safety reasons because of the environment in which you will be working.
+Instead, you may prefer to give notice at a later date of your need to take maternity leave or, for health and safety reasons, because of the environment in which you will be working.

 Employers must carry out a risk assessment for pregnant workers.
 If the assessment highlights any risks then these must be managed by controlling them, reducing them or removing them altogether.
 This could be as simple as a change to the expectant mother’s duties that might be a risk to the health of their baby and of themselves.

 Clearly, it depends on the nature of the job.